-- All field trips must be developmentally and age appropriate for the children who are attending and must comply with the Field Trip Safety policy and Playground Safety policy if applicable.
-See Field Trip Safety
+- All field trips must be developmentally and age appropriate for the children who are attending and must comply with the Playground Safety policy if applicable.

 - Staff must fill out Field Trip Planning and Approval form and submit to Regional Manager three weeks prior to field trip.

-- No more than one (1) hour in one-way travel time.
-Any trip that takes longer than one (1) hour must have approval by the Regional Manager.
+- No more than 30 minutes in one-way travel time.
 Exceptions could be made in outlying areas.

 - Request for bus service from Head Start must be sent in two weeks prior to the scheduled field trip.

-- Siblings are not permitted to ride the bus on field trips.
+- Unenrolled siblings are not permitted to ride the bus on field trips.
 Siblings attending field trips (via personal vehicles) are the sole responsibility of the parent/guardian for supervision.

 - Private vehicles can only be used by parent or authorized people to transport their own children.
 No other Head Start children may ride in that private car.